RedisBloom/RedisBloom/docs/commands/cf.addnx.md

 ## Return value

-Either
+Returns one of these replies:

-- @integer-reply - where "0" means that an item with such fingerprint already exist in the filter, and "1" means that the item has been successfully added to the filter.
+- @integer-reply, where `0` means that the item's fingerprint already exist in the filter, and `1` means that the item has been successfully added to the filter.
 - @error-reply on error (invalid arguments, wrong key type, etc.) and also when the filter is full.

 ## Examples